mbchoa/flexin/README.md

 ### **Authenticating**

 This app has an authentication wall and so you will be directed to the signin page and asked for an email.
-Enter the email and submit, you'll be navigated to a verification email request page.
-Navigating back to the SMTP email client tab, you should now see a new email.
-The signin link in the email will allow you to authenticate and navigate to the homepage of the application.
+Enter the email and submit, you'll be navigated to a verification page asking for the one time code.
+Navigate back to the SMTP email client tab and open the email.
+The email will contain the code you need to enter on the verification page.

 ## Tech Stack